kent-map/kent/landscape/river-dour/README.md

 **Kearsney Abbey**
 Disappearing beneath a culvert under the Alkham Valley Road, the river re-emerges in the Kearsney Abbey gardens.
+<br><br>
+In 1996, 40 swans and geese were removed from the lakes at Kearsney Abbey to a sanctuary in Surrey when the lakes at Bushy Ruff and Kearsney Manor dried up.
+Ground water levels in East Kent were at their lowest on record and it was feared that the River Dour would dry up.[^ref12]
 <param ve-image url="https://upload.wikimedia.org/wikipedia/commons/b/b3/Kearnsney_abbey_Dover.jpg" label="Kearnsey Abbey" attribution="postcard, Public domain, via Wikimedia Commons">

 **Crabble Corn Mill**
-The river now flows past Crabble Corn Mill, which was built in 1814 to provide flour for the soldiers who were stationed at Dover to protect the country from a Napoleonic invasion.[^ref12]
+The river now flows past Crabble Corn Mill, which was built in 1814 to provide flour for the soldiers who were stationed at Dover to protect the country from a Napoleonic invasion.[^ref13]
-Charles Harper wrote that "where the Dour flows, all the vegetation is luxuriant, and there are lovely ponds decked with water-lilies beside the Crabble Meadows".[^ref13]
+Charles Harper wrote that "where the Dour flows, all the vegetation is luxuriant, and there are lovely ponds decked with water-lilies beside the Crabble Meadows".[^ref14]
 <param ve-image url="https://upload.wikimedia.org/wikipedia/commons/thumb/b/b8/Crabble_Corn_Mill_-_geograph.org.uk_-_4255589.jpg/1280px-Crabble_Corn_Mill_-_geograph.org.uk_-_4255589.jpg" label="Crabble Corn Mill" attribution="Chris Whippet, via Wikimedia Commons" license="CC BY-SA 2.0">

 **Buckland Paper Mill**
 The Dour has played an important part in Dover's industrial past, powering eight corn mills and five paper mills including the Buckland Paper Mill which produced papers for ledgers, writing, and drawing.
 The mill which dated from around the late 17th/ early 18th century closed in 2000.
 <br><br>
-In 1986, thousands of brown trout were killed when industrial bleach escaped from a storage tank at the Paper Mill.[^ref14]
+In 1986, thousands of brown trout were killed when industrial bleach escaped from a storage tank at the Paper Mill.[^ref15]
 <param ve-image url="https://upload.wikimedia.org/wikipedia/commons/d/db/Alterations_to_Buckland_Paper_Mill%2C_Crabble_Hill_-_geograph.org.uk_-_5429402.jpg" label="Alterations to Buckland Paper Mill, Crabble Hill, 2017" attribution="John Baker, via Wikimedia Commons" license="CC BY-SA 2.0">

 **Barton Path**